 The demand from men to provide for the woman giving her all earning and almost leaving nothing for the man

 The reality of taking all of the abuse, physical one of course, but never hitting back

 The feminist project is a continuation of the longer gynocentric tradition to which it belongs.
-Feminism took gynocentrism into a new level of extremity by grounding it in misandry and with the aim at creating a gynocentric-feminist matriarchy as we will elaborate in this book and with the help of the modern welfare state whether it's the Marxist-left or the liberal-right one.
-The underlying thesis in this book regarding feminism and gynocentrism is adopted from Adam Kostakis, put and summarized in this following passage:
+In fact, feminism took gynocentrism into a new level of extremity by grounding it in misandry and with the aim of creating a gynocentric-feminist matriarchy as we will elaborate in this book and with the help of the modern welfare state whether it's the Marxist-left or the liberal-right one.
+The underlying thesis in this book regarding feminism and gynocentrim is adopted from Adam Kostakis, put and summarized in this following passage: